LukasBicus/frontend-demo/execution-plan.md

 - [x] Add debounce to search
 - [ ] After return from detail, scroll to the selected pokemon's item
 - [x] Implement no results page (after filter/no result from backend)
-- [ ] Store current filter in session
+- [x] Store current filter in session
-  - !!! not possible in current setup.
-Pokemons page is static.
-ONly dynamic pages (dynamic components on static pages) can read sessionStorage